bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 #### ArgList
 Empty
 #### ValueList
-If every `Argument` in the Scope can be inferred correctly, the ValueList will contain an `IntrisicPredicate` being true, otherwise being false.
+If every `Argument` in the Scope can be inferred correctly, the ValueList will contain an `IntrinsicPred` being true, otherwise being false.

 ---